Weapons Charges in Missouri

 • a federal or state governmental building.

-A number of other places in Missouri are off-limits for carrying concealed firearms, including:
+A number of other places in Missouri are off-limits for carrying concealed firearms even with a permit.
+These locations include:

 • large sports arenas and stadiums